“As a value investor, you need to be grounded in your numbers and know the reason you own each business.”

 YEARS AT OLSTEIN

-John Sullivan is a dedicated investment analyst who thrives on identifying misunderstood, overlooked, or temporarily troubled companies selling significantly below their intrinsic value.
+John Sullivan thrives on identifying misunderstood, overlooked, or temporarily troubled companies selling significantly below their intrinsic value.

 As a CFA charterholder, John is a member of the CFA Institute and CFA Society New York.
 He holds a B.S. in Business Administration with a concentration in Finance and a minor in Economics from Fordham University.

 Why do we focus on Free Cash Flow?

 It's the lifeblood of a business.
 Here's how it affects a company's value.Ask Us

 It is an investment analyst's job to determine the economic realism of management's assumptions and to eliminate management biases by making the appropriate adjustments to reported earnings data.
 READ MORE +